-Serbia exclusive: The construction of gas power plants in Serbia by Gazprom, the report7.
-April 2014. / News Serbia Energy
+Serbia exclusive: The construction of gas power plants in Serbia by Gazprom, the report, News Serbia Energy

 “The Petroleum Industry of Serbia” and “Gazprom Energoholding” signed memorandum on the construction of steam-gas thermal power plant in Pancevo last year in September.
 It has been anticipated that 51 percent of the stake in the capital share of the new company belongs to the group “Gazprom Energoholding” which will build thermal power plant and 49 percent to NIS.
 “Gazprom Energoholding” is the subsidiary “Gazprom” company, which is the largest owner of power assets in Russia.
 The majority NIS owner is the Russian company “Gazprom Neft”.

 Electrical and thermal energy that would be produced in the gas plant, primarily will supply with power the refinery NIS in Pancevo and Petrochemical plant HIP “Petrohemija”, in which NIS is strategic partner.
 It is planned that the remaining amount of electricity be sold in the energy market of Serbia, which will soon be fully liberalized.